franciscoeaj/perry-the-platypus/README.md

 ## Starting the app

-Basically all you need to do is get the api module up and then the web module up.
-To do so, run the following commands (assuming you're on the root folder of this project):
+Basically all you need to do is build our docker image and let docker-compose handle all the rest:

 ```
-$ cd api
-$ yarn
-$ yarn start
-$ cd ../web
+$ docker build -t perry-the-platypus .
-$ yarn
+$ docker-compose up -d
-$ yarn start
 ```

-Note: as for 0.1.0, `yarn start` on the web module is just an alias for `yarn serve`

 ## Future work